Disney Sees US Parks’ Operating Income Fall, Predicts ‘Flattish’ Future Revenues

 0:00

-Operating income at Disney’s American theme parks fell in the third quarter of 2024, with the company reporting that easing consumer demand combined with macroeconomic factors are contributing to the decline.
+Operating income at Disney’s U.S. theme parks fell in the third quarter of 2024, with the company reporting that easing consumer demand combined with macroeconomic factors are contributing to the decline.

-Although Disney’s revenues from domestic parks saw a slight 3 percent increase for the quarter ending June 29, compared to the same period last year, operating income dipped by 6 percent, according to an Aug.
+Although Disney’s revenues from domestic parks saw a slight 3 percent increase for the quarter ending on June 29 compared with the same period last year, operating income dipped by 6 percent, according to an Aug.
 7 earnings report.
 Disney attributed this decrease to “higher costs driven by inflation, increased technology spending, and new guest offerings.”

-In addition, revenues were negatively affected due to a “moderation of consumer demand” in a way that exceeded company expectations.
-Park revenue is expected to remain “flattish” in the fourth quarter, with a couple of quarters to see similar results, Hugh Johnston, Disney’s CFO, said during an earnings call.
+In addition, revenues were negatively affected because of a “moderation of consumer demand” in a way that exceeded company expectations.
+Park revenue is expected to remain “flattish” in the fourth quarter, with a couple of quarters to see similar results, Hugh Johnston, Disney’s chief financial officer, said during an earnings call.

-Multiple other companies like Hilton and Airbnb have also pointed to a slowdown in the general travel and leisure industry in the United States.
+Multiple other companies, such as Hilton and Airbnb, have also pointed to a slowdown in the general travel and leisure industry in the United States.

-While attendance at Disneyland and spending from visitors grew, the segment faced pressures due to “cost inflation, including from higher labor expenses,” he said at the time.
+Although attendance at Disneyland and spending from visitors grew, the segment faced pressures because of “cost inflation, including from higher labor expenses,” he said at the time.

-Meanwhile, Disney reported a 4 percent year-over-year gain in total revenues for Q3, 2024.
-Total operating income registered 19 percent growth while income before taxes improved from a loss of $134 million to over $3 billion.
+Meanwhile, Disney reported a 4 percent year-over-year gain in total revenues for Q3.
+Total operating income registered 19 percent growth, and income before taxes improved to more than $3 billion from a loss of $134 million.

 Travel and Leisure